solosTec/cyng/README.md

 ./b2 install toolset=gcc-arm --prefix=${HOME}/projects/install
 ```

-Note: In the latest version of the Boost library (1.70.0) is currently a bug when using b2 to crosscompile.
+Note: In Boost library 1.70.0 is a bug when using b2 to crosscompile.
 Use Boost 1.69.0 instead.
 See [issues/258](https://github.com/boostorg/boost/issues/258#issuecomment-470158084).

+In Boost library 1.73.0 is a bug when compiling Boost.Beast with C++20 compiler options.
+Checkout the latest version of Boost.Beast from github to solve this problem.

 ### OpenSLL ###